 Waverly is a very small village located in the state of New York.
 With a population of 4,264 people and two constituent neighborhoods, Waverly is the 352nd largest community in New York.
 Waverly has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Waverly is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Waverly is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Waverly is a village of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Waverly who work in management occupations (10.84%), healthcare (10.44%), and office and administrative support (9.56%).
+There are especially a lot of people living in Waverly who work in healthcare (10.70%), management occupations (10.55%), and office and administrative support (9.66%).

 Also of interest is that Waverly has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Waverly in 2010 was $25,294, which is lower middle income relative to New York, and upper middle income relative to the rest of the US.
-This equates to an annual income of $101,176 for a family of four.
+The per capita income in Waverly in 2010 was $26,073, which is middle income relative to New York, and upper middle income relative to the rest of the US.
+This equates to an annual income of $104,292 for a family of four.
 However, Waverly contains both very wealthy and poor people as well.

 The most common language spoken in Waverly is English.
-Other important languages spoken here include Arabic and Spanish.
+Other important languages spoken here include Spanish and Arabic.